ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

             - containerPort: 8080
 ```
 There's a lot going on here which I will be explaining step by step.
-TThe first 2 lines are telling which Kubernetes API version is being used and what kind of Kubernetes [object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/){:target="_blank" rel="noopener noreferrer"} is being applied.
+The first two lines are telling which Kubernetes API version is being used and what kind of Kubernetes [object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/){:target="_blank" rel="noopener noreferrer"} is being applied.
 As we want to create a new Deployment, we use the Deployment object (easy, right?).

 Lines 3 to 6 are just basic metadata tags so the developer knows which application (s)he is working with.
-This does not affect the behavior of the application in any way.
+This does not affect the behaviour of the application in any way.

 Lines 7 to 21 are specifying how the container should be made and which image it has to run.
 This is the image that we created with the Dockerfile earlier in this post.
 After that, it describes the port that the container should listen to, which is 8080 in this case.
 The replica value specifies how many 'instances' (also called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/){:target="_blank" rel="noopener noreferrer"}) that should be running.
-If the application is expecting a lot of requests, it might be useful to declare a higher number of replicas instead of 1.
+If the application is expecting a lot of requests, it might be useful to declare a higher number of replicas instead of only one.
 Lines 13 to EOF are specifying the environment variables that the container uses.
 They can either be hard-coded like `SPRING_PROFILES_ACTIVE` or a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/){:target="_blank" rel="noopener noreferrer"} or [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){:target="_blank" rel="noopener noreferrer"} can be created, which can then be used in a Deployment configuration, as in the example above.

 ### Service